-HOW IS COACHING AND THERAPY DIFFERENT?
+HOW DO CONSULTING, COACHING AND THERAPY DIFFER?

 Consulting: Coaching is a form of consulting, but the coach stays with you to help you implement the new skills, changes and goals to make sure they really happen.